withastro/docs/src/pages/en/guides/rss.md

 We recommend this option as a convenient shorthand for `.md` files under `/src/pages`.
 Each post should have a `title`, `pubDate`, and optional `description` and `customData` fields in its frontmatter.
 See [Vite's glob import documentation](https://vitejs.dev/guide/features.html#glob-import) to understand the import syntax.

-Say our blog posts are stored under the `/src/pages/blog/` directory.
-We can generate an RSS feed like so:
+Say your blog posts are stored under the `/src/pages/blog/` directory.
+You can generate an RSS feed like so:

 ```js
 // src/pages/rss.xml.js